 Cooking with rosemary

 Rosemary has not lost its power in the present day.
 Added to any savory dish, its intense flavor and comforting aromas are unforgettable.
-And perhaps, used at the right time and for the right person, rosemary may find you love.
+Perhaps, when used at the right time and for the right person, rosemary may find you love.

 Discover more of the world’s greatest aphrodisiac foods